 Health and Counseling Centers at Ward & West Building, Second Floor

 College life presents many stresses, life changes and opportunities for personal growth.
 To meet these challenges, it is important to resolve emotional problems, learn new personal and social skills, strengthen your resilience and self-care, and set wise personal goals.
-The Counseling Center provides help in all of these areas through personal counseling and other psychological services.
+The Counseling Center provides help in all of these areas through brief personal counseling, referral assistance and other psychological services.
 Our services are not only for students in difficulty, but also for those who are striving for self-improvement.

 - Stress, anxiety, and depression symptoms

-- Blocks to educational or career achievement and success
+- Barriers to educational or career achievement and success

 - Suicidal or self-destructive behavior or thoughts

 - Issues with family, friends, roommates, romantic partners or spouses